 You find a number of open-air restaurants, street food stalls, carts and hawkers at the intersection of Sukhumvit Soi 38.
 Easiest way to get there is to take the sky train (BTS) to Thong Lo station.
 Soi 38 has a long reputation for decent street side dining.
 It is also one one the easiest street food areas to access by Skytrain.
 I suggest you go there as a good introduction to street food in Bangkok.

-Soi 38 is still operating, but with a different scene and set-up then for this review.
+order now Soi 38 is still operating, but with a different scene and set-up then for this review.
 Some vendors have moved and some new have arrived.
 Soi 38 is not the main vain anymore as most vendors now are situated in the former parking spot of Sutti Mansion – (May 2016).

 The serving stretches along Soi 38 for about a 100 meters and is home to a wide variety of open-air Thai restaurants.
 The later it gets in the evening the more shops opens up on both sides of the street.
 A good time to show up is around 18:00 – 19:00.

 The cuisine is basic Thai and some Chinese influences.
 The food is served on folding and wobbly metal tables and you sit on plastic chairs.
 Traffic passes by at slow pace while you enjoy the food.
 Some restos are under solid roof, some not – a matter of interest during the later part of the rainy season.

 When you have decided on what you want, grab a table and order from the selection of stalls.
 The owners don’t mind as long as you also order something from their menu, most of them are helpful in making sure the different orders are brought to your table.
 The better once even take care of the whole bill for you and make sure everyone gets paid.